lammpstutorials/lammpstutorials-article/README.md

 - Tutorial 5: Reactive silicon dioxide
 - Tutorial 6: Water adsorption in silica
 - Tutorial 7: Free energy calculation
+- Tutorial 8: ?

+## Files

+All the files corresponding to the tutorials can be found in the [files/](files/) folder.
+The Python scripts used to generate the plots are also provided.

 ## Link

-Access the pdf from [this link](lammps-tutorials.pdf), or clone this repository and compile it yourself by typing in a terminal:
+Access the pdf from [this link](lammps-tutorials.pdf), or clone this repository and compile the tex file yourself by typing in a terminal:

 ```